pschatzmann/logic-analyzer/README.md

 # The Arduino Sketch

 The basic Arduino Sketch for a logic-analyzer is quite simple.
-We basically just need to call begin on a LogicAnalyzer object:
+We basically just need to call begin on a LogicAnalyzer object and add the command handler in the loop():

 ```
 #include "Arduino.h"
 #include "network.h"